FrietzeLabUVM/TAP/README.md

 ## Optional
 -f1s, --f1_suffix
 : <_R1_001.fastq.gz> The suffix used for R1 fastq files.
 This suffix will be replaced with the R2 suffix to guess R2 fastq files.
-If no final file prefix is supplied, removal of the R1 suffix generates the final file prefix.
+If no final file prefix is supplied in column 2, removal of the R1 suffix generates the final file prefix.

 -f2s, --f2_suffix
 : <_R2_001.fastq.gz> The suffix used for R2 fastq files.
 Will replace the R1 suffix when guessing R2 files.